 Faculty devote 12 hours per week to the program, mostly working directly with the students in their building community and with the Living Learning Communities.
 Work include planning events with student, staff, or other partners, advising students individually or in small groups, teaching Fiat Lux courses, and casual interactions during social events and other Hill activities.
 Faculty-in-Residence have flexibility to employ the methods that compliment their individual talents and interests, and are expected to develop plans in conjunction with the FIR Program Director and their Resident Director.
 FIR events have included film screenings and discussions, field trips around Los Angeles, cultural celebrations, hiking and camping outings, paper-writing workshops, community service events, guest lectures, dinners in their homes, and theatrical performances.

 Faculty-in-Residence are offered a 3 year appointment (subject to annual review), and are provided with an apartment and a meal plan in On-Campus Housing in exchange for a commitment of 12 hours a week of involvement.
-Academic Senate faculty members can apply for up to two subsequent (3 year) appointments.
+This appointment could be renewed up to two times.
 The program offers flexibility, but all FIRs participate in weekly (Monday evening) meetings with their community staff teams, engagement with a living-learning community, monthly FIR meetings, a 3 day training in late summer, and substantial engagement with student staff training and new student welcome activities during the first three weeks of September.
 FIRs participate in other trainings and workshops as the need emerges.

 Faculty-in-Residence represent a diverse selection of faculty members representing a variety of disciplines from Computer Science and History to Theater and Bioengineering.
 Current FIRs teach in the College of Letters & Science, the School of Engineering, the School of Theater, Film and Television, the David Geffen School of Medicine, and the Graduate School of Education and Information Studies.